 It’s best to plan ahead and choose a night for stargazing when clear skies are expected.
 Not only that, but you can plan your stargazing adventures for special celestial events, such as full moons!

 4. Research what you're looking for

 To get the most out of your stargazing activities, why not research exactly what you’re looking for?
-Map out constellations and create your own wacky designs, or enhance your stargazing experience and download Star Chart free on AR enabled Apple or Android phones.
+Map out constellations and create your own wacky designs, or enhance your stargazing experience and download Star Chart free on AR enabled Apple phones.
 Star Chart allows you to point your camera at the night sky and tells you exactly what you’re looking at.